Power Exterior Mirrors

 Heated Exterior Mirrors

-The outer portion of the appropriate mirror housing will blink when you switch on the turn signal.
+While the vehicle is running, the forward-facing portion of the appropriate mirror housing blinks when you switch on the direction indicator.

 Blind spot mirrors have an integrated convex mirror built into the upper outboard corner of the exterior mirrors.
-They can increase your visibility along the side of your vehicle.
+They can assist you by increasing visibility along the side of your vehicle.

 The image of the approaching vehicle is small and near the inboard edge of the main mirror when it is at a distance.
 The image becomes larger and begins to move outboard across the main mirror as the vehicle approaches (A).
-The image will transition from the main mirror and begin to appear in the blind spot mirror as the vehicle approaches (B).
-The vehicle will transition to your peripheral field of view as it leaves the blind spot mirror (C).
+The image transitions from the main mirror and begins to appear in the blind spot mirror as the vehicle approaches (B).
+The vehicle transitions to your peripheral field of view as it leaves the blind spot mirror (C).